sidhlee/react-testing/README.md

   - with what arguments
 - To trigger mock function, we simulate `componentDidMount()` in our test
 - Then assert that mock function runs once

+Test `guessWord` call on submit click

+- Similar to `getSecretWord` in the App component
+- The tests:
+  1. Action creator runs on submit click
+  2. Action creator runs with correct argument (input control value)
+- Steps for test:
+  - Export unconnected Input component
+  - Mock `guessWord`
+  - Create shallow wrapper of unconnected component
+    - With mock as prop
+  - Simulate click on submit button
+    - Use `findByTestAttr` and Enzyme `simulate()`